 - Asparagus: To cure impotency, asparagus in boiled form is highly useful.
 It also contains several vitamins and minerals.

 - Drumstick: The powder of the dry bark taken with honey or consumed as a soup with milk is valuable in impotency, premature ejaculation, and thinness of semen.

 - Ginger and Honey: The juice extracted from ginger mixed with honey and eaten with a half-boiled egg can help in curing impotency.

 - Dried Dates: Dried dates mixed with almonds, pistachio nuts, and quince seeds is another meal preparation that helps in causing an erection.

 - Raisins and Milk: Eat black raisins boiled in milk to get the desired results.

 No matter what erectile dysfunction treatment is decided upon, experts also suggest that your diet should be healthy and nutritious.
-It is important to avoid smoking, overeating and increased alcohol consumption. other method are also available in market for ED treatment; some best ED drugs are in market lik
+It is important to avoid smoking, overeating and increased alcohol consumption. other methods are also available in the market for ED treatment; some best ED drugs are in market like